 Why does hair loss happen?
-Because cancer treatment targets fast growing cells, it can also attack the cells responsible for hair growth.
 Hair loss from chemotherapy or radiation happens when hair follicles are weakened by the treatment.
 This causes your hair to fall out much more quickly than it normally would.

 When does hair loss happen?

-Depending on the type of treatment you receive, hair loss may start anywhere from seven to 28 days after treatment begins.
-Typically, with chemotherapy it can occur between 1-4 weeks into treatment, while radiation may be 4 weeks into treatment.
+Depending on the type of treatment you receive, hair loss may start anywhere from seven to 21 days after anywhere from seven to 21 days after treatment begins.